pdfernhout/High-Performance-Organizations-Reading-List/README.md

 * "The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are" by Brené Brown
 * "Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead" by Brené Brown

-And here is a new video series covering many of these themes: "Depression, Anxiety & Dementia Secrets" (The dozens of practicioners listed there who were interviewed can also usually be found through their own websites or via YouTube.) https://depressionanxietyseries.com
+And here is a new video series covering many of these themes: "Depression, Anxiety & Dementia Secrets" (The dozens of practitioners listed there who were interviewed can also usually be found through their own websites or via YouTube.) https://depressionanxietyseries.com

 Obviously there are many, many more books and videos out there on health and mental wellness and no one has time to read them all and stay healthy physically and mentally.
 A key theme in many of them though is that, to build on something Dr. Joel Fuhrman says "Eat to Live", while there may be genetic aspects to "weak links" in a person's physical or mental health, whether those links get pulled on to the breaking point (or even just enough to cause ongoing distress) has much to do with modern changes to diet, lifestyle, workplace, culture, and infrastructure and how such circumstances changed from how humans lived in tribal hunter/gatherer days.
 People in a High Performing Organizations ideally need to understand that idea and then -- using the best of what modern technology makes possible -- work towards creating circumstances to help strengthen people's weak links rather than pull on them.